Apurinã language: Morphology

 Grammatical words have little or ambiguous lexical meaning but represent a grammatical relationship with other words in the same sentence.

-As presented by Facundes (125, 2000), each of the sentences above contain a plural marker wako-ru, which is used exclusively with nouns.
+As presented by Facundes (2000: 125), each of the sentences above contain a plural marker wako-ru, which is used exclusively with nouns.
 Furthermore, the grammatical words can often be placed between two words as seen in the example below.
-In it, two grammatical words uwa and nuteka-manu-ta are placed on either side of owa-kata "with her."
+In it, two grammatical words uwa and muteka-nanu-ta are placed on either side of owa-kata "with her."
 The meaning of the sentence is thus "He was running with her."

 Affixes are also used in morphology and are added before or after a base morpheme.
 They are a type of bound formative encoding a grammatical constructor associated with a specific word class.
 The position in which the affix is placed in a word changes its classification to either a prefix, which is before the base morpheme, or a suffix, which is after the base morpheme.
-In example 4a provided by Facundes (137, 2000), wako-ru is a plural suffix and is after the base morpheme kuku, 'man'.
+In example 4a provided by Facundes (2000: 137), wako-ru is a plural suffix and is after the base morpheme kuku, 'man'.
 The use of the suffix makes the base morpheme, kuku, plural.
-It thus becomes kuku-wako-ru 'men' (124).
+It thus becomes kuku-wako-ru 'men' (2000: 124).
 Facundes (2000) describes other forms of bound formatives.
 They are categorized separately from prefixes and suffixes and so also function differently.
 In the example provided by Facundes (2000), some bound formatives float in a sentence but maintain a general meaning.

-As seen in the examples above, the marker -kata is used in both sentences 1a and 1b and yields sentences with the same meaning.
+As seen in the examples above, the marker -ko is used in both sentences 1a and 1b and yields sentences with the same meaning.

 Valency

 Valency-reducing operations change a transitive sentence into an intransitive sentence by altering the function of a subject into an oblique status.
 They are no longer considered core arguments.
 Oblique arguments are also known to occupy a "patient" role and play no critical role in the sentence, compared to arguments possessing an "agent" semantic role.
 An oblique argument may be omitted in the sentence, and the sentence still withholds no information.
-Passive constructions, as described by Facundes (400), are indicated by the passive parker –ka after a base morpheme.
-The passive marker encodes a patient role in the sentence (Facundes 400, 2000).
+Passive constructions, as described by Facundes (2000: 400), are indicated by the passive parker –ka after a base morpheme.
+The passive marker encodes a patient role in the sentence (Facundes 2000: 400).

-Example (3a) above shows the effect of the subject/possessor marker.
-The example above, as presented by Facundes (401, 2000), occurs in a naturally-occurring speech and thus can often also be combined with other markers.
+Example (2a) above shows the effect of the subject/possessor marker.
+The example above, as presented by Facundes (2000: 401), occurs in a naturally occurring speech and thus can often also be combined with other markers.
 Facundes (2000) mentions combining the valency-reducing passive marker –ka with the perfective marker –pe and sometimes the imperfective marker –panhi, and all sentences with that construction would still retain a passive tone.

-The above examples are provided by Facundes (401, 2000) to show the relationship between the passive marker and combined with perfective or imperfective markers.
-Example 3b shows the combination of the perfective marker –pe with the passive marker -ka.
+The above examples are provided by Facundes (2000: 401) to show the relationship between the passive marker and combined with perfective or imperfective markers.
+Example 2b shows the combination of the perfective marker –pe with the passive marker -ka.
 Then, "gone" remains as the past participle, which notes the perfect and passive tenses.
-As described by Facundes (401, 2000), the argument would remain passive.
+As described by Facundes (2000: 401), the argument would remain passive.